Ashutoshgupta-26/Velocity/README.md

 # NITK Velocity Racing Website

 This website is for **NITK Velocity Racing**, an imaginary dynamic student club from NITK Surathkal powered by MotoGP that designs, builds, and races high-performance bikes.<br>
-Link to the website - https://ashutoshgupta-26.github.io/Velocity/index.html <br>
+Link to the website - https://ashutoshgupta-26.github.io/Velocity/index.html
-Here is a quick walkthrough of the website - https://youtu.be/aXjSC-iR_F4
 ---

 ## 🚀 Project Overview